Eclipse IoT Working Group Charter

 The participation fees associated with each of these membership classes is shown in the tables in Schedule A. These are annual fees, and are established by the Eclipse IoT Steering Committee, and will be updated in this charter document accordingly.

 The fees associated with membership in the Eclipse Foundation are separate from any working group membership fees, and are decided as described in the Eclipse Foundation Bylaws and detailed in the Eclipse Foundation Membership Agreement.

 Strategic members are required to:

-Be a Strategic, Enterprise or Solutions member of the Eclipse Foundation.
+Be a Strategic or Contributing member of the Eclipse Foundation.

 Lead at least one Eclipse IoT project and contribute at least 4 FTE working on Eclipse IoT projects or Eclipse IoT Working Group activities.
 The activities can include 1) committers working on Eclipse open source projects that support the IoT roadmap, 2) creation of roadmaps and technical documents (including, for example, architectures, blueprints and best practices) supporting the WG work, 3) evangelism and community development for the WG and 4) other activities agreed to by the Steering committee.